mamori-io/neo4j-db-proxy/README.md

 ## Example Redis Project
-An example Redis database proxy project demonstrates an implementation and how to incorporate the external interfaces and classes into your code <insert github ref>
+An example Redis database proxy project demonstrates an implementation and how to incorporate the external interfaces and classes into your code https://github.com/mamori-io/redis-db-proxy

 ## Throughput/Scaling Targets
 * Support 500 Concurrently Connected Clients/Sessions.